learn-co-curriculum/react-hooks-redux-use-dispatch-lab/README.md

-# Provider/MapStateToProps Lab
+# mapDispatchToProps Lab

 ## Objectives
 Use the react-redux library to connect the store to the react application.
 Utilize the Provider, and connect functions in the process.
-Work with mapStateToProps and mapDispatchToProps.
+Work with  mapDispatchToProps.

 ## Overview